So you feel uncomfortably full and have just searched for a Binge Eating Treatments related to how to cure binge eating disorder.

 Cognitive Behavioral Therapy Phases

 CBT has three phases of treatment – the behavioral phase, cognitive phase and maintenance and relapse phase.
-You can read this article here for more in-depth information.

 In the Behavioral phase we: